-Harrier - little known in our country breed.
+Harrier is a little-known breed in our country.
 Dogs are popular in their homeland - in England.
-Representatives of the breed are rarely found outside the Foggy Albion.
-The breed is slowly fading.
+Representatives of the breed are rarely found outside of Albion.
+The breed is slowly fading away.

 - История 1.
 History

 - Описание породы харьер 2.
-Description of the breed
+Description of breed harrier

 - Черты характера 3.
 Character traits